xqguo/CommodQuant/docs/Asian.md

 In LNG market, there could be cases where that some of the fixings are before and others are after the option expiration.
 These cases become something like a generic Asian-Swaption-Spread-basket option.

-I uses the [Gabillon Model](Gabillon.html) to model the underlying asset price curves.
+I use the [Gabillon Model](Gabillon.html) to model the underlying asset price curves.
 The 2 factor model allows for features like earlier vol discounts and decaying correlation and provide a reasonable dynamics needed for most commodity options.